Welcome to Student Voice

 - share your ideas with government on how to strengthen student engagement and make Ontario's publicly funded education system even better.

-- have a school culture where all students feel that they belong.
+- have a school culture where all students feel and know that they belong.

-- work as partners with your teachers, and participate in school decisions that will shape your lives and the lives of your peers.
+- work as partners with your teachers, and participate in school decisions that will shape your lives and the lives of other students.

 How can you get involved?

-There are three main ways for you to get involved:
+There are four main ways for you to get involved:

-Approximately sixty students in grades 7 to 12 from across the province will meet with the Minister of Education to share their ideas and perspectives.
+Each year, approximately 60 students in grades 7 to 12 from across the province are selected to form the council.
+MSAC provides advice on ministry policies and programs and also meets with the Minister of Education to share their ideas and perspectives.

 Find out more about the council.

-Student forums are being held in Ontario so that you have an opportunity to share your ideas on topics that matter to you.
-In 2014-15, Students as Researchers Forums will teach students about the collaborative inquiry research method.
-This is a process where students work together to identify and research an issue impacting equity, student engagement, well-being or achievement.
-For example, teams could conduct research on questions such as: "What experiences engage students in math class?" or "What conditions help students learn?".
+Students work together to identify and research an issue impacting the student experience (e.g. equity, student engagement, well-being or achievement, etc.).
+For example, teams could conduct research on questions such as: "What experiences engage students in math class?" or "What conditions help students learn?"